 This interactive one-day workshop will provide an introduction to addiction neuroscience in general and internet pornography use in particular, based on the latest research.
 It will look at different types of physical health and mental health conditions related to porn use emerging from the research.
 We will encourage reflective discussion among practitioners about best practice, possible improvements, and signpost recovery options.

-Course bookings for the Impact of Internet Pornography
+Workshop bookings for the Impact of Internet Pornography

 Timetable of the day